Most people try to mine Ethereum but then get frustrated with the high up-front costs.

 Poloniex has the largest ETH/BTC trading volume of all exchanges at the time of writing.
 If you intend to buy a large amount of Ether with your bitcoins, then Poloniex may be the best option since they have the best liquidity.
 Be sure to know that Poloniex was hacked a while ago, so like always, do not keep your newly purchased Ether on the exchange after you buy.

 Kraken is another large Bitcoin exchange, but also has one of the largest ETH/BTC markets available online.
-If you are in Europe than maybe you already used Kraken to buy bitcoins so you would not have to create a new trading account in order to exchange your Ethers for bitcoins.
+If you are in Europe than maybe you already used Kraken to buy bitcoins so you would not have to create a new trading account in order to exchange your bitcoins for ether.

 Bitfinex added Ethereum trading a while ago.
 Due to its already large share of global Bitcoin trading volume it also took a large share of the global ETH trading volume.
 You can also track the Bitfinex Ethereum charts.
 Note that like Poloniex, Bitfinex was also hacked.
 You should be VERY careful about leaving any money with them, since any funds lost in a hack will be taken from your balance with their exchange.